goruvamahender1/java-backend-interview-prep/01-Must-Prepare/SpringBoot_Must_Prepare_Questions.md

 45. What is the purpose of @SpringBootApplication?
 46. How do you read values from application.properties?
 47. What do you understand by springboot in general?
+48. Mention the benefits and limitations of Spring AOP